North Shore Neighbourhood House Hub Redevelopment

 Charros Community Garden

-The existing Charros Community Garden will close following their harvest in 2024.
+The existing Charros Community Garden will close in September 2024.
 The City is working with the North Shore Community Garden Society to maximize opportunities within the existing community garden network.
 Stay tuned!

 Playground & Tennis Courts